Kathmandu Day Tour: A Full Day City Tour Kathmandu

-If you have a full-day or half-day free in Kathmandu, you can opt for our Kathmandu day tour.
+If you have a full-day or half-day free in Kathmandu, you can opt for our Kathmandu Day Tour.
 It is a 7 hours guided tour of four must-visit UNESCO World Heritage Sites for travelers in Kathmandu.
-The tour is well guided by one of our experienced and friendly tour guides, who will pick you up from your hotel before the Kathmandu day tour begins and later drop too after the tour ends.
+The tour is well guided by one of our experienced and friendly tour guides, who will pick you up from your hotel before the Full Day Kathmandu Tour begins and later drop too after the tour ends.

-We also use a private tourist vehicle to commute between the monuments, which make the Kathmandu day tour hassle free with us, Outfitter Himalaya.
-Our Kathmandu day tour itinerary is well crafted that allows travelers to explore many historical sites in a limited time.
+We also use a private tourist vehicle to commute between the monuments, which make the Kathmandu Day Tour hassle free with us, Outfitter Himalaya.
+Our Kathmandu Day Trip itinerary is well crafted that allows travelers to explore many historical sites in a limited time.
 We do not rush during the tour, so you will have plenty of time to look around the monuments and capture their essence.

-Anyone can join us on the Kathmandu day tour.
+Anyone can join us on the full one day Kathmandu Tour.
 There is no age limit or experience required.
 The tour is an easy, leisure activity.
 Many people also understand this activity by Kathmandu sightseeing, so do not get confused.
-We have the most genuine Kathmandu day tour price in the market.
+We have the most genuine Kathmandu Day Tour Cost in the market.
 You will get the best service for the amount you will pay.

 Swayambhu temple, also known as Swayambhunath or the Monkey temple, is one of the most sacred Buddhist sites in Nepal.
 It is located on a hilltop in the Kathmandu Valley, approximately 3 kilometers west of the city center.
 The temple complex is believed to have been founded around 2,000 years ago and is revered by both Buddhists and Hindus.

 History: The history of the Swayambhu temple is steeped in myth and legend.
 According to Buddhist tradition, the site where the temple stands was once a lake that was believed to have been the source of the Kathmandu Valley.